2 Chronicles 17

 - 1 Chronicles 29:9Then the people rejoiced, for that they offered willingly… with perfect heart they offered willingly to the LORD.The willing offering (nadab) singled out in Amasiah - the freewill devotion God prizes above mere numbers.

-- Titus 2:14Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people.The King who offered Himself - not to serve a king, as Amasiah did, but to redeem the people who could not save themselves.
+- Titus 2:14Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people.The King who offered Himself to redeem the people who could not save themselves, fulfilling what Amasiah's devotion only foreshadowed.

 - Romans 12:1That ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.The willing self-offering of Amasiah carried to its fullness - the whole life freely given to God.